How Creative Professionals Struggle with Mac/SMB File Sharing

 This is a big problem, as Spotlight’s search functionality is not supported when Macs connect to NAS devices or Windows servers through SMB.
 As a result, content search from Macs does not work on Windows servers and most NAS devices, and ordinary file searches can take minutes or hours, instead of seconds.
 This greatly diminished search functionality has a hugely adverse effect on a Mac user’s productivity.

-Acronis Access Connect allows Macs to connect to Windows file shares using AFP – Apple’s native file sharing protocol – by acting as an AFP file server running directly on a Windows server.
+Acronis Files Connect allows Macs to connect to Windows file shares using AFP – Apple’s native file sharing protocol – by acting as an AFP file server running directly on a Windows server.

-Consider the examples of two companies that overcame their Mac/Windows compatibility issues by using Acronis Access Connect:
+Consider the examples of two companies that overcame their Mac/Windows compatibility issues by using Acronis Files Connect:

 The results were extremely positive, and later, Quad/Graphics had expanded its print operations to 30 sites worldwide.
 Their IT infrastructure was able to develop and expand, free of any Mac/Windows compatibility restrictions.